jharwell/sierra/docs/src/philosophy.rst

 This manifests in some important ways:

-- Separating results processing in stage 3 from deliverable generation in stage
+- Separating results processing in stage 3 from product generation in stage
   \4.

-- Deliverables in stage 4 are sourced from a single input file, rather than pulling data from multiple files.
+- Products in stage 4 are sourced from a single input file, rather than pulling data from multiple files.

 Maximum Reusability